RajaS/ACTextCtrl/README.md

 allow the user to add this text to the choices available.

 Note that this is still in the early changes.
-As of now, this has only been tested on Linux with Python 2.6.6 and WxPython 2.8.11.
+As of now, this has only been tested on Linux with Python 2.6 and 2.7 and WxPython 2.8.

 ![](https://github.com/RajaS/ACTextCtrl/raw/master/screenshot.png)